WhiteLicorice/Heatsnap/README.md

 # Architecture

-We have migrated from Keras to **Native PyTorch (v2.x)** to ensure:
+Since 12/25, we've migrated from Keras to **Native PyTorch (v2.x)** to ensure:
-1.  **Maximum Training Speed:** Direct control over the training loop and `DataLoader` avoids abstraction overhead.
+1. Direct control over the training loop and `DataLoader` avoids abstraction overhead.
-2.  **Robustness:** Custom error handling for the Skyfinder dataset's corrupt/truncated JPEG files.
+2. Custom error handling for the Skyfinder dataset's corrupt/truncated JPEG files.
-3.  **Deployment Readiness:** Native support for ONNX export, facilitating offline Android deployment (ExecuTorch).
+3. Native support for ONNX export, facilitating offline Android deployment (TFLite).
+*The Git repository's history has also been rewritten.*

 # Development